TAX ATTORNEY ANDREW L. JONES

 It’s difficult to understand how to report your foreign assets – or if you even need to do so.
 Thankfully, there is a simple way to meet this challenge.
 If you have any ownership or beneficial economic relationship with any kind of foreign entity, take a free consultation with international tax attorney Andrew L. Jones, who can promptly help you determine whether you have to file any of the following:

-Form 8865 Tax Attorney and Form 8865 Tax Lawyer
+Form 8865 Tax Attorney And Form 8865 Tax Lawyer

 If you failed to file a Form 8865, or filed one that was incorrect, incomplete, or late/delinquent, you are potentially subject to a $10,000 Form 8865 penalty from the IRS for each year of violation.